seeniforu/Java-Automation-Framework/README.md

 ### Issues Need to be Resolved

 * Safari Is not Tested.
 Don't know will work or not.
-* opera has some issues in headless mode and it is also not tested both UI and Headless Execution.
+* opera has some issues in headless mode and it is also not tested both UI, Headless, Proxy Execution.
 It needs different selenium version to updated in POM.
 * HtmlUnitDriver also has some issues.
 Execution is improper.
 Not working
 * phantomJs driver Pom needs to be updated with jar file.
 Not working.
-* Edge need to be updated with headless and incognito.
+* Edge need to be updated with headless, incognito and Proxy.